 Risk Probability As Sole Decision Criterion

 Across all models, the same underlying mechanic is applied.
 All decisions to buy, hold, or dispose of assets are driven exclusively by the perceived probability of risk, as either

 Acceptable refers to probability of gains being greater than for losses, critical assumes a higher probability for losses than for gains.
 No attempt whatsoever is made to quantify the magnitude of risk, or the magnitude of potential gains.

 The default exposure of the models is to keep the maximum permitted exposure to equities, with the remainder held in bonds (fully invested position).

 However, the asset mix is re-arranged whenever either bonds, or equities, show critical risk probability.

 Then, proceeds from the disposal of equity exposure are invested into bonds, and from bonds into cash.

 If bonds and equities are both found to have critical risk probability, then the allocation will keep 100% cash for as long as either, or both, risk probabilities return to acceptable status.

-Graph 3 shows ‘Observed Risk’, a proprietary metric developed by Agathos and used as part of the underlying methodology.
-Experience shows that observed risk is more sensitive as ex-post risk metric and of superior utility compared to ‘volatility’.
+Exhibit 04 (above) gives ‘Observed Risk’, a proprietary metric developed by Agathos and used as part of the underlying methodology.
+Experience shows that observed risk is more sensitive as ex-post risk metric, and of superior utility, when compared to ‘volatility’.

-Graph 4 illustrates the result of subtracting observed risk from nominal return.
+The Chart in Exhibit 05 (below) illustrates the resulting value when subtracting observed risk from nominal return.